 Southern winters tend to be unpredictable, to borrow a phrase from Forrest Gump - Southern winters are like a box of chocolates, you never know what you're going to get.
-For instance, here in South Carolina, at the base of the Blue Ridge Mountains, our local area received about 7 inches of snow recently and 3 days later it was 70 degrees.
+For instance, here in South Carolina, at the base of the Blue Ridge Mountains, our local area has once received about 7 inches of snow and three days later it was 70 degrees.

 This kind of weather is hard to cope with since we get it so infrequently, in addition to wreaking havoc on our equine friends.
 We've put together some tips, ideas and things to consider doing to make your life a little easier for you and your horses.